ISMETA Code of Ethics

 Standard I – Education and Training

 In the interest of the public and the profession as a whole, an ISMETA registered practitioner practices only after professional preparation.
-This consists, at a minimum, of the completion of a 500-hour ISMETA-approved training program or an approved 500- hour alternative route of education and consequent acceptance to ISMETA as RSME and/or RSMT.
-All Registered Professional Members need to send documentation of 150 hours of professional practice within two years of completing their training.
-ISMETA advises but does not require registered practitioners to engage in on-going professional development.
+This consists, at a minimum, of the completion of a 500-hour ISMETA-approved training program or an approved 500- hour alternative route of education and consequent acceptance to ISMETA as an RSME and/or RSMT.
+It is advised that all ISMETA registered practitioners engage in on-going professional development.

 Standard II: Practitioner Responsibilities